Rafii2198/ArtemisWiki/Class-and-package-structure.md

 **Functions** can be used to provide information to "info boxes".
 They are typically either simple util-like classes, or a shallow view of a Model.

+Each individual function is represented by a class.
+To avoid cluttering the package with hundereds of small classes, they are combined according to area in a handful of "holder" classes, which contain nothing but nested (static inner) classes, all extending `Function`.

+Every function must be registered in `core.functions.FunctionManager`.

 ### `commands`

 **Commands** are the chat `/commands` that Wynntils provides.

+The `commands` package contain one class per command, all extending `CommandBase`.

+Every command must be registered in `core.commands.ClientCommandManager`.

 ### `gui` (**Screens**)